dotnet/aspnetcore/README.md

 The samples provided are designed to show some of the features of the new framework as well as setting up a sandbox for you to try out some of the new features.
 The NuGet.config file in the repo points to a MyGet feed that has all the packages being developed.
 The feed is updated every time a full build succeeds.

+#Minimum Requirements

+These are the current minimum requirements, they do not necesarilly represent our RTM minimum.

+* Windows 7 or greater, though Core CLR will only work on Windows 8 today.
+If using Core CLR you will need to be on Windows 8 or above.
+Before RTM Core CLR will support Windows 7 as well.
+* .NET 4.5.1 for hosting in IIS
+* Powershell 4.
+KVM is a Powershell script that makes use of types that older verisons of Powershell cannot load

 #Getting Started

 The first thing we need to do is setup the tools required to build and run an application.
 We will start out by getting the [K Version Manager (KVM)](https://github.com/aspnet/Home/wiki/version-manager)